|University of Arkansas at Little Rock|

 An informal complaint does not result in disciplinary action.
-Informal complaints may be discussed with the human relations officer or the dean of students.
+Informal complaints may be discussed with the human resource officer or the dean of students.
 If the goal is merely to seek advice, the university official will attempt to assist with the resolution of the problem but will refrain from drawing a conclusion as to whether discrimination has occurred.
 The hearing official may talk to the “otherâ€ť person in an effort to resolve the problem.
-A written record of the complaint will be made and will be filed with the human relations officer.
+A written record of the complaint will be made and will be filed with the human resource officer.
 The supervisors of the individual filing the complaint and the person against whom the complaint is filed will be notified.
 The subject of the complaint will be given the opportunity to enter a response into the file.
 If the issue is resolved, no further action will be taken and all parties previously informed will be notified of the outcome.

-Unresolved formal complaints might require the greater involvement of supervisors or the human relations officer.
+Unresolved formal complaints might require the greater involvement of supervisors or the human resource officer.
 The fundamental goal of the informal complaint procedure is to involve the fewest number of people needed to resolve an issue at the lowest level.

 III.
 FORMAL COMPLAINT PROCEDURES

 A. Formal Complaint procedures